 - Submit an application for an advertised sponsored Fellowship where the field of research and/or the host institution may already be specified by the sponsor.
 The sponsor will then select their preferred candidate.
 You can view the opportunities currently available here.
 Sponsored Fellowships are also advertised on university websites and on jobs.ac.uk

 - If you know the area of research you would like to return to and/or have identified a potential host institution and/or supervisors, you can apply for a Daphne Jackson Fellowship at any time.
 If your application is successful, the Trust will endeavour to find suitable sponsorship.
-Please contact us to obtain further advice before contacting a proposed host and/or supervisors.
+Please contact us to obtain further advice.

 Please click below for a guide to each step of the application process.